 Liam Brady, as fans will remember, was one of the darling heroes of Fever Pitch.

 The subject of a chapter all to himself, he was idolised by Nick Hornby, who attributed to him the kind of visionary intelligence that is prized in "middle class culture."
 Hornby compared Brady, and by extension all midfielders of that ilk, to shamanistic Italian filmmakers.
 Quite unlike many other footballers and especially unlike the notably inarticulate hero of the North Bank in the early '70s, Mr. Charlie George.

 The Liam Brady chapter centred around his departure from Highbury in 1980.
 Brady won the PFA Player of the Year in 1979 and Hornby spent the 79/80 season fretting about the non-stop rumours of his departure.
 When he eventually toddled off to Italy, Hornby regarded it as a disaster akin to the collapse of a long-term relationship.

 He batted away thoughts that Brady left Arsenal for the money.

-Well, Brady was interviewed by his pal Eamon Dunphy on Eamo's new podcast 'The Stand' at the weekend (Listen here).
-He spoke about his career in playing and management.
+Well, Brady was interviewed by his pal Eamon Dunphy on 'The Stand' (Listen here) when he spoke about his career in playing and management.

 Brady became the first Irish international to play in Italy since Paddy Sloan, an Armagh born winger who'd played for AC Milan, Udinese and Brescia in the late 1940s and early 1950s.